 Fellow overseas (FRCC)

 Chiropractor practising outside the UK with at least 5 years postgraduate experience who has has successfully completed a relevant, university-validated postgraduate Masters or Doctoral programme.
-Exceptionally, overseas applicants may be offered MRCC, pending FRCC, if achievement of FRCC requirements is imminent.
+Exceptionally, overseas applicants may be offered MRCC, pending the award of FRCC, if achievement of FRCC requirements is imminent.
 Unfortunately, the RCC Council is unable to consider overseas Fellowship applications on the basis of experience/activity/achievement equivalent to formal M-level study.

 For what level of membership am I eligible?

 When applying for membership of the RCC, you may not be sure of the category of membership for which you are eligible.
 This will be determined from the information you provide on your application form and any further information we might request of you.